 Tools & Plugins

-AgentZero ships with 50+ built-in tools and supports extension via WASM plugins, process plugins, MCP servers, and skills.
+AgentZero ships with 50+ built-in tools and supports extension via WASM plugins, process plugins, MCP servers, skills, and dynamic tools (runtime-created tools that persist across sessions).
 Every tool enforces fail-closed security — capabilities are denied unless explicitly enabled.
 All tools implement input_schema() for structured tool-use APIs (Anthropic tool_use, OpenAI function calling).

 Built-in Tools